BELOVED, let us love one another, for love is of God….I John 4

 Our Father, Who art in heaven, Hallowed be Thy Name.
 Thy Kingdom come.

 Thy Will be done, on earth as it is in Heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.
-For thine is the kingdom, and the power and the glory, forever and ever.
-Amen.
+For thine is the

 THE BLESSED NICHOLAS is said on each of the three beads